ifnesi/kafka-pyrallel-consumer/README.md

 - `max_queue_backlog` (int): Max number of unprocessed items in the queue(s), if that number is reached the polling will be automatically paused and wait for the queue to be cleared.
 The default is 1024.

 Deduplicate messages messages within the topic partitions:
 - `dedup_by_key` (bool): Deduplicate messages by the Key.
 The default is False.
 To deduplicate messages by Key and Value, set both `dedup_by_key` and `dedup_by_value` as True.
-This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup between consumers.
+This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup shared between consumers within the consumer group.
 - `dedup_by_value` (bool): Deduplicate messages by the Value.
 The default is False.
 To deduplicate messages by Key and Value, set both `dedup_by_key` and `dedup_by_value` as True.
-This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup between consumers.
+This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup shared between consumers within the consumer group.
 - `dedup_max_lru` (int): Max Least Recently Used (LRU) cache size.
 The default is 32768.
 - `dedup_algorithm` (str): Deduplication hashing algorithm to use.
 Options available are: `md5`, `sha1`, `sha224`, `sha256` (default), `sha384`, `sha512`, `sha3_224`, `sha3_256`, `sha3_384`, `sha3_512`.
 To reduce memory footprint, the cached dedup will be a hash of the Key/Value other than the actual data.